Dinopony/randstalker/README.md

   since traders' sidequest is only available in a very limited timeframe in the game
 - By default, armors work as "armor upgrades", meaning you will always get them one tier after another (this can be disabled as an option)
-- The "secret" stairs at the entrance of Waterfall Shrine now appears with Prospero saying "What a noisy boy!" as you approach him at the end of the level (no need to talk to him anymore).
 - The teleporter between Mercator and King Nole's Cave appears as soon as you enter the room with white golems right before it.
 You can go straight to Kazalt without worrying about it.
 - Tibor trees connections can be optionally randomized